 Here’s a very smart, ever so pyrotechnical essay on my novel The Life and Times of Captain N by Cheryl Cowdy who teaches Canadian literature and children’s literature at York University in Toronto.
 The essay is an inspiration on several levels, not the least of which is Cheryl’s critical intuition that she could take the book A Thousand Plateaus: Capitalism and Schizophrenia by Gilles Deleuze and Félix Guattari as a parallel text and let the two books illuminate one another.
 The result is an essay replete with brilliant reflections and intuitive leaps that says something about novels, art, the self, history and, um, the French penchant for complicated metaphors.

 There is a story that goes with this essay.
 In 1999 the editors of Henry Street, a scholarly magazine published at Dalhousie University, got in touch with me.
 They had an exciting essay about Captain N, and they wanted me to enter into a dialogue by email with the author, which dialogue they would publish in conjunction with the essay.
 This dialogue was a feature they had just invented called “Lines of Flight.”
 The first attempt hadn’t worked so well; the author got testy with the graduate student and the experience had not been sunny.
 The editors wanted to be sure I wasn’t going to be mean.
 I told them I am not a mean person (um, despite my students calling me the Shredder).
 They sent me the essay (which delighted me) and put me in touch with Cheryl.
 And then we spent a couple of lovely months shooting emails (once in a while, slightly lubricated) back and forth on novels, rhizomes, French theory, and life (camping trips and thunder storms impinged).
 We were strangers, but well disposed, and we were supposed to talk.
 I think we forgot, at times, that the result was going to be published.
-In any case, I am publishing the “Lines of Flight” dialogue here.
-It’s a sweet thing: two strangers, a bit on the spot, tentatively feeling each other out and then discovering moments of intellectual play.
+It was a sweet thing: two strangers, a bit on the spot, tentatively feeling each other out and then discovering moments of intellectual play.
 And, well, a dozen years later, we’re still friends.

 Here is Cheryl’s self-bio note, too charming to rewrite: